-Moorfield's nanoCVD range allow for rapid, cost-effective production of graphene and carbon nanotubes using scalable CVD methods.
+Moorfield’s nanoCVD range allow for rapid, cost-effective production of graphene and carbon nanotubes using scalable Chemical Vapour Deposition (CVD) methods.
 Developed together with academic partners and with proven performance including high-impact publications.

 Graphene and carbon nanotubes (CNTs) have been the focus of huge research efforts, given their unique electrical, mechanical and structural properties.
 Thanks to these properties, their introduction is expected to prove disruptive for a huge range of applications.
 In addition, exotic characteristics of these materials mean they will enable new types of devices and products.